PrashasteeThakur/Assignment-9.1/README.md

 7..
 Is Pig latin commands case sensitive?

-Ans.No,The pig latin commands are case insensitive.
+Ans.No,The pig latin commands are case insensitive.Commands LOAD, USING, AS, GROUP, BY, FOREACH, GENERATE, and DUMP are case insensitive.
+They can also be written as load, using, as, group, by, etc.

 8.What is a data flow language?